YolkYeast/YolkYeast.github.io/_pages/about.md

 # 🔥 News
-- *2024.03*: &nbsp;🎓 I finally graduated from Korea University and will start PhD journey in the US!
+- *2024.03*: &nbsp;🎓 I received BE degree at KU and will start PhD journey at the University of North Carolina at Chapel Hill [MURGe-Lab](https://murgelab.cs.unc.edu/)!
 - *2024.02*: &nbsp;🔥 New preprint was out related to <span style='background-color: #f1f8ff'>Continual Test-time Adaptation</span>
 - *2023.12*: &nbsp;🔥 New preprint was out related to <span style='background-color: #f1f8ff'>Lane Detection Generalization</span>
 - *2023.03*: &nbsp;🎉 I started my new research journey at [KAIST MLAI LAB](https://www.mlai-kaist.com/) (Under the supervision of Prof. Sung Ju Hwang) &nbsp;